You are here: Home > About us > Work with us > Chief People Officer (CPO) candidate briefing

 Travel To meet the needs of the Trust’s services you will be required to travel to and/or work outside your normal place of work

 The Chief People Officer will oversee all aspects of teaching and learning, including talent management, leadership development and other staff development programmes.
-This includes essential staff training and managing partnerships with academic and professional bodies, while developing innovative recruitment strategies to draw on our diverse local communities.
+This includes essential staff training and managing partnerships with academic and professional bodies while developing innovative recruitment strategies to draw on our diverse local communities.
+The Trust has a strategic partnership with the Hillingdon Hospitals NHS Foundation Trust, and you will lead the shared Learning and Organisational Development service across both Trusts.

-You will drive collaboration across the North West London Acute Provider Collaborative and play a major role in delivering the North West London Integrated Care System’s people agenda, working with workforce directors from other NHS, community and social care institutions.
+You will drive collaboration across the North West London Acute Provider Collaborative and play a major role in delivering the North West London Integrated Care System’s people agenda, working with CPOs and HRDs from other NHS, community and social care institutions.

 Key responsibilities